 The Board is committed to evaluating its own performance, the performance of its Committees, and individual Directors, as well as the governance processes supporting the Board.
 The Board does this through an annual assessment process.
-This process is reviewed annually by the People Committee, with the process subsequently approved by the Board.
+This process is reviewed regularly by the People Committee, with the process subsequently approved by the Board.

 During the reporting period, Directors provided written feedback in relation to the performance of the Board against a set of agreed criteria.
-Feedback was collected by the Company Secretary.
-The results were then presented to the People Committee, and thereafter the Board for further discussion and to identify any actions for improvement.
-The results of the most recent internal assessment indicated that the Board and Committees are functioning effectively against the majority of their performance criteria.
+The feedback was collected and was then presented to the Board for discussion and to identify actions for improvement.
+The results of the most recent formal assessment concluded that the Board is functioning in an appropriate manner.